comptoolsres/comptoolsres.github.io/index.md

 * Competently navigate the Unix/Linux command line interface.
 * Effectively and efficiently manipulate text files, performing complex regular expression replacements, reformatting and merging files in various ways.
 * Raise and address current issues through class participation and discussion.
+* Use AI-assisted tools to generate and debug code.
-* Use High Performance Computing resources such as the UF Research Computing for cluster-based analyses.
+* Use High Performance Computing resources such as the UFIT Research Computing for cluster-based analyses.
 Including batch scripting and running multi-processor applications (threaded and MPI).
 * Explain the basic anatomy of computer scripts/programs, with particular focus on Python scripting.
 * Construct analytical pipelines to accomplish complex tasks.
 * Describe basic database design, creation and manipulation.
 Perform scripted database operations for information discovery, data exploration and research data curation.